nuno-santos96/Trivia-Winner/README.md

 # How to use:

--Download and install 'TriviaWinenr.apk' from the repository.
+-Download and install 'TriviaWinner.apk' from the repository.

 -Select game.